Skip to main content Skip to footer

 Since we have installed the proper dependencies and included the Report Viewer Module, we can add some code to style the Viewer Component and UI.
 To do this, open the src/styles.css file and add the following code to the top of the page:

-Before we actually add the Report Viewer Component to our Angular app, we have to add some more styling.
-We will see the environment for hosting the Report Viewer Component soon, but for now, understand that the Viewer will be placed in a div element with an id of viewer-host.
+Before we actually add the ARJS Report Viewer component to our application, we have to add some more styling.
+We will see the environment for hosting the Angular Report Viewer component soon, but for now, understand that the Viewer will be placed in a div element with an id of viewer-host.
 For now, copy the following code into the src/app/app.component.css file to finish the CSS styling of our project:

 #viewer-host {